-Based on years of fieldwork with the Ute and attendance at numerous spring Bear Dances, my forthcoming article will focus on the 21st century Northern Ute Bear Dance.
+Based on years of fieldwork with the Ute and attendance at numerous spring Bear Dances, my 2015 article, The Bear Is Our Protector, focuses on the 21st century Northern Ute Bear Dance.
 A uniquely Ute spring social dance, the Bear Dance has seen little change in the past 200-plus years.
 Based on a mythical encounter between a she-bear and a male hunter, the Bear Dance includes music, dance, story-telling, joking, courting, and gambling.
 The Ute say they have been Bear Dancing for millennia—the dance may well be over 1000 years old.
 For the Nuche [Ute], dance is believed to have power that is critical to the continuation of Ute culture.
 It is a socially integrating force that connects Utes with their traditions, their land, their past, their heritage.
 The Bear Dance is a celebration of survival and as such is a mnemonic of tradition, history, and cosmology.

 Ute Ethnobotany Project